One-shot recognition of any material anywhere using contrastive learning with physics-based rendering: Appendix: Building the MatSim Dataset

-A major limitation of the dataset is that phase transitions between materials are often not the average between the two states; instead, they are either a completely different state (the transition between wood and coal is fire), or they are not uniformly distributed, like the nucleation of ice in the water.
+A major limitation of the dataset is that phase transitions between materials are often not the average between the two states; instead, they are either a completely different state (the transition between wood and coal is fire), or they are not uniformly distributed, like the nucleation of ice in water.
 Both cases are not completely addressed by the dataset and require further work.

-\subsection{Data augmentation}
+\subsection{Data Augmentation}

 A major problem with using only simulated data for learning is the fact that modern cameras significantly modify an image's appearance by smoothing and adjusting colors.
 To account for this, we use extensive augmentation for the image during training.
 This includes random Gaussian smoothing, the darkening or brightening of the image, partial or complete decoloring (to greyscale), and noise addition.
-Each of these augmentations was applied for about 10
+Each of these augmentations was applied for about 10\%-20\% of the image regardless of whether other augmentations were used.
+Resizing, cropping, and flipping was done for almost every image.
+Combined, this led to an improvement in accuracy of over 10\%-30\% (compared to the non-augmented version).